Melanohalea: Habitat and distribution

-Most Melanohalea occur primarily on bark and wood throughout the Holarctic; only four species occur in the Southern Hemisphere.
+Most Melanohalea occur primarily on bark and on wood throughout the Holarctic; only four species occur in the Southern Hemisphere.
+Occasionally, they are found growing on rock.
 Melanohalea peruviana is the only species in the genus that has been reported from tropical South America, although it is poorly known – a single collection from an altitude of 4400 ft in the Peruvian Andes.
-The only other Melanohalea species found in a tropical habitat is M. mexicana, a highland species from south central Mexico.
-Eight members of the genus are found in China; seven occur in the Nordic lichen flora.
+The only other Melanohalea species found in a tropical habitat is M. mexicana, a highland species from south central Mexico, and one of three Melanohalea species known to occur in that country.
+Eight members of the genus are found in China; five in Great Britain and Ireland, and seven occur in the Nordic lichen flora.
 The five Melanohalea species found in Greenland may play a role in monitoring the impact of climate change, as arctic-alpine lichens are sensitive to fluctuations in the temperature of winter climates, and winter icing events affect lichen-dominated ecosystems.
 Similarly, a study of the effect of air pollution surrounding the Mongolian capital Ulan Bator showed widespread damage to a variety of lichens (where the thallus was bleached, deformed, or reduced in size), including Melanohalea septentrionalis.

 Most Melanohalea species have a broad geographic distribution, although there are a few that have more restricted ranges.
 Otte and colleagues suggested in a 2005 study that distribution patterns in Melanohalea are largely determined by contemporary ecogeographical factors, and most species have reached their biogeographical limits in the Northern Hemisphere.
 The distributions of M. elegantula and M. exasperatula seem to be affected by anthropogenic factors, including eutrophication and air pollution.
 Melanohalea olivacea and M. septentrionalis, both cold-tolerant circumpolar species, have the south-west limit of their distribution range in Switzerland.
-They are considered relicts of the last ice age and are vulnerable global climate warming in that country.
+They are considered relicts of the last ice age and are vulnerable to global climate warming in that country.

-Ecology
+Species interactions

 Several species of lichenicolous fungi have been recorded growing on Melanohalea species.
-These include Epithamnolia xanthoriae, Xenonectriella septemseptata, Plectocarpon melanohaleae (on M. ushuaiensis), Abrothallus bertianus, Zwackhiomyces melanohaleae (on M. exasperata), Phoma melanohaleicola (on M. exasperata), Didymocyrtis consimilis, Stigmidium exasperatum (on M. exasperata), Sphaeropezia melaneliae (on M. olivacea), Arthrorhaphis olivaceae (on M. olivacea), Epithamnolia xanthoriae, Xenonectriella septemseptata, Plectocarpon melanohaleae (on M. ushuaiensis), Crittendenia coppinsii (on M. exasperatula), and Stagonospora exasperatulae (on M. exasperatula).
+These include Epithamnolia xanthoriae, Xenonectriella septemseptata, Plectocarpon melanohaleae (on M. ushuaiensis), Abrothallus bertianus, Zwackhiomyces melanohaleae (on M. exasperata), Phoma melanohaleicola (on M. exasperata), Didymocyrtis consimilis, Stigmidium exasperatum (on M. exasperata), Sphaeropezia melaneliae (on M. olivacea), Arthrorhaphis olivaceae (on M. olivacea), Epithamnolia xanthoriae, Xenonectriella septemseptata, Plectocarpon melanohaleae (on M. ushuaiensis), and Stagonospora exasperatulae (on M. exasperatula).
+Crittendenia coppinsii (on M. exasperatula), Recent revisions of the poorly known genus lichenicolous Crittendenia (Pucciniomycotina) revealed Crittendenia coppinsii (on M. exasperatula) and C. crassitunicata (on M. ushuaiensis) as parasites of the genus.